Research line

 Robot design and construction

-Position analysis of multi-loop linkages
+Position analysis of multibody systems

 Singularity analysis